 At the same time, because it’s uncharted territory, it’s a lot of responsibility.
 What you do will lay the groundwork and inform what other people do next.

-PB: There are many reasons that languages are dying out, including digital extinction.
+Peter: There are many reasons that languages are dying out, including digital extinction.
 Many of these languages are simply not supported.
 You can’t “ask Siri” in Canadian aboriginal languages — it just won’t support it.
 Technology can force you to switch from your native language to another language.

 Of the languages that are still spoken today, over half of them are at risk of extinction by the end of the century.
 At the same time, the human population is expected to nearly double in that time.
 There will be more people, but less languages, less cultural diversity, more uniformity.

-If you create the infrastructure, hopefully you can create better conditions for these languages to survive.
+If you create the infrastructure, hopefully you can create better condtions for these languages to survive.
 We’re working with marginalized or ignored cultures in the hopes of helping create an infrastructure — one that will allow them to create educational and publishing tools, to strengthen their cultures.

 We often open source our work.
 We feel that’s the best way to provide support, since these cultures are often not financially privileged.
 It’s a joy to see our work implemented and used in ways we had not expected.

-PB: Since the Inuktitut project, we’ve realized that it’s often not sufficient to create one, singular typeface.
+Peter: Since the Inuktitut project, we’ve realized that it’s often not sufficient to create one, singular typeface.
 It doesn’t always have the impact we hoped for.
 Since then, when we’ve tackled similar projects, we take a different approach and aim to create a whole library of fonts for different purposes.
 Fonts for very small sizes, different situations, fonts that a publisher could really work with comprehensively.

 Our work with Hebrew took seven years.
 We worked on a secondary script — I won’t use the word “italic” since this is a feature of Latin fonts — but we worked to create a secondary script that could add emphasis to a block of text.
 We organized events in Israel, produced a booklet, and made a bunch of fonts available.